gamesbook/pyprototypr/docs/source/customised_shapes.rst

         Hexagon(common=hxg, x=2.25, y=2.15, borders=('se', 2, gold), label="SE")

       Each Hexagon has a normal *stroke_width* as its outline, with a default *fill* of white and default *stroke* color of black.

-For each, there is a single thick yellow line site via the *borders* that appears on one of the sides, as defined by the first value in the *borders* set.
+      For each, Hexagon there is a single thick yellow line site via the *borders* property that appears on one of the sides, as defined by the first value in the *borders* set.
 ===== ======